schneidexe/workdaysperweek/README.md

 work days per week
 =====

-A demo project for evaluating cloud ci, tdd, node.js, github, etc. including a prototype of a basic auth proxy with configurable ports and SSL support.
+A node.js library for getting the work days in a week.

 install & test
 ------